NullVoxPopuli/ember-repl/README.md

 Tools for easily creating your own Ember Playground / REPL and/or Interactive StyleGuide for your design system.

+_This package will include all available dev-time dependencies provided by ember + glimmer as well as `@babel/standalone`._
+Your payload will be affected and Embroider is recommended with maximum strictness enabled so automatic bundle splitting occurs to help your app's initial time-to-interactive/etc stats.

 Compatibility
 ------------------------------------------------------------------------------

-* Ember.js v3.16 or above
+* Ember.js v3.27 or above
-* Ember CLI v2.13 or above
+* Ember CLI v3.27 or above
-* Node.js v10 or above
+* Node.js v12 or above

 Installation